Ezekeiel32/var_comm_health/README.md

 # Communication Health Analysis Agent via LangGraph

-A LangGraph workflow that analyzes communication health from emails and meeting transcripts, producing structured scoring across 6 key dimensions and provides key insights for communication health improvement, via LLM-powered reasoning.
+This repo contains a LangGraph workflow that analyzes communication health from emails and meeting transcripts, producing structured scoring across 6 key dimensions and provides important insights for communication  improvement.

 ## Overview

 This implementation demonstrates **structured reasoning through a graph-based workflow** using LangGraph.
-The workflow uses LLM calls at multiple nodes to analyze communication quality, aggregate results, and generate explanations.
+The workflow uses LLM calls at multiple nodes to analyze communication quality, aggregate results, and generate analysis of the communacation health overall	.

 ## Graph Structure